Vitamins

 Symptoms can occur a bit differently in each child.
 They can include:

-• Throat or tonsils may have a whitish discharge
+• Throat or tonsils that may have a whitish discharge.

 The symptoms of pharyngitis and tonsillitis can be like other health conditions.
-Make sure your child sees their healthcare provider for a diagnosis.
+Make sure your child sees their doctor for a diagnosis.

 How are pharyngitis and tonsillitis diagnosed in a child?

-Your child's healthcare provider will ask about your child’s current symptoms.
+Your child's doctor will ask about your child’s symptoms.
 They will check your child's temperature.
-The provider will examine your child, paying close attention to the ears, nose, throat, and tonsils.
-Depending on your child’s symptoms, the provider may do a throat culture or blood tests.
+The doctor will also examine your child, paying close attention to the ears, nose, throat, and tonsils.
+Depending on your child’s symptoms, the doctor may do a throat culture or blood tests.

-Your child may have a rapid strep test.
-This is a fast test to see if your child has strep throat.
+Your child may have a rapid strep test along with a throat culture.
+A rapid strep test is a fast test to see if your child has strep throat.
 It's important to check for strep throat to treat it and prevent complications.
-Your child may also have a throat culture.
+The throat culture takes a few days to get the results.
 This also checks for strep and for the best antibiotic to treat it.
-It takes a few days to get the results.
 Blood work may be done to check for infections like mono (infectious mononucleosis).

 How are pharyngitis and tonsillitis treated in a child?